Explorer 35: Mission

 Part of the Interplanetary Monitoring Platform program, it was of a design similar to Explorer 33 (IMP-D / AIMP-1), which launched in 1966.
 However, Explorer 34 (IMP-F), with a different design and mission objectives, was launched about two months prior to IMP-E. Explorer 41 (IMP-G) was the next IMP spacecraft to fly after Explorer 35, in 1969.
 It was also designed to study the Moon's gravity field, ionosphere and micrometeorite and dust distribution.
 The spin axis direction was nearly perpendicular to the ecliptic plane, and the spin rate was 25.6 rpm.

 Launch

 Explorer 35 was launched on 19 July 1967 from the Eastern Test Range of Cape Kennedy on a Thor-Delta E1 (Thrust Augmented Delta - TAD).
 It went on a direct ascent trajectory, reaching the Moon on 22 July 1967.
 It entered an initial 800 × 7692 km altitude elliptical lunar orbit at 147° inclination after a 23-seconds retrorocket burn.
 The main engine separated 2 hours later.
-Explorer 35 operated normally in lunar orbit for 6 years until shut off on 24 June 1973.
+Explorer 35 operated normally in lunar orbit for 6 years until it was shut off on 24 June 1973.